Elrond ERD Market Cap Reaches $261.61 Million (ERD)

-Elrond ERD (CURRENCY:ERD) traded flat against the dollar during the 24-hour period ending at 11:00 AM E.T. on March 14th.
-One Elrond ERD coin can currently be purchased for approximately $0.0195 or 0.00000191 BTC on major exchanges.
-Over the last seven days, Elrond ERD has traded flat against the dollar.
-Elrond ERD has a total market capitalization of $261.61 million and $2.38 million worth of Elrond ERD was traded on exchanges in the last day.
+Elrond ERD (ERD) traded flat against the US dollar during the 1 day period ending at 20:00 PM E.T. on March 19th.
+One Elrond ERD coin can currently be purchased for approximately $0.0195 or 0.00000191 BTC on major cryptocurrency exchanges.
+Elrond ERD has a market cap of $261.61 million and approximately $2.38 million worth of Elrond ERD was traded on exchanges in the last day.
+During the last week, Elrond ERD has traded flat against the US dollar.

 - EarnX (EARNX) traded 396,248.3% higher against the dollar and now trades at $0.0008 or 0.00000002 BTC.